-Derrick Jamaal McElroy, 26, is charged with first-degree murder in Preston's death.
-Preston, who was 19 when he was shot and paralyzed at a party on Mother's Day in 2011, died earlier this year.
+Derrick Jamaal McElroy, 26, of Fort Dodge, is charged with first-degree murder in Preston's death.
+Preston, of Fort Dodge, was 19 when he was shot and paralyzed at a party on Mother's Day in 2011.
+He died earlier this year.

 McElroy appeared in Webster County Magistrate Court around 9:30 a.m.
 Friday via televised closed-circuit monitor.

-Magistrate William Habhab informed McElroy that the District Court had already set his bond at $1 million cash.
-He then scheduled McElroy's preliminary hearing for July 20 at 4:30 p.m.
+Magistrate William Habhab told McElroy that the District Court had already set his bond at $1 million cash.
+He then scheduled McElroy's preliminary hearing for 4:30 p.m.
+Friday.
 However, the case is expected to be transferred to the District Court prior to the scheduled hearing.

-Preston's father, Pat Preston; his stepmother, Valerie Newsome; his sister, Samantha Voigts; and his grandmother, Mattie Preston, sat in the front row of the courtroom during McElroy's intial appearance.
+Preston's father, Pat Preston; his stepmother, Valerie Newsome; his sister, Samantha Voigts; and his grandmother, Mattie Preston, sat in the front row of the courtroom during McElroy's initial appearance.

 Newsome wore a shirt with "Team Brandyn" printed across the back and a large photo of Preston across the front.